New Zealand’s Biggest Cities

 New Zealand’s cities are often where you’ll find an abundance of work opportunities ideal for saving up for the next leg of your travel.
 They are also a great place to play.
 For this reason, we’ve put some city accommodation guides to help you get settled, along with useful links on what there is to do in each city, public transport, etc.

 So pick your city within this list of New Zealand “big” cities, and start planning from there!
+Note that the population data is approximate and of the urban population of the cities.

 1. Auckland (1.5 Million People) – The Biggest City in New Zealand